-There are strong community concerns regarding any public vehicle access through the Baca Grande subdivision.
-It is important to note that while the NPS boundary and backcountry access zone join a public right-of-way at Camino Real, allowing public pedestrian access to the national park, this county road ends 0.2 mile short of the NPS boundary.
-The National Park Service cannot provide vehicle access to the backcountry access zone through the Baca Grande subdivision unless the county chooses to extend Camino Real or create another public route.
+Upon completion of this plan, no road or parking area would be constructed in the backcountry access zone unless a collaborative decision of the community, county, and agencies was reached regarding an acceptable point of access.
+Ongoing planning efforts will continue for the agencies and the community for several years (including a joint NPS / USFS public planning process to study access to the mountain front, comprehensive planning for the Baca refuge, and community planning in the Baca Grande subdivision) giving all parties the opportunity to learn more about actual use and issues over time.
+It is important to note that while the NPS boundary and backcountry access zone joins a public right-of-way at Camino Real, allowing public pedestrian access, this county road stops 0.2-mile short of the NPS boundary.
+The National Park Service cannot provide vehicle access to the backcountry access zone through the subdivision unless the county chooses to extend Camino Real or create another public route.